Liz Gilbert on Loving Without Losing Yourself

 I got so good at this thing.

-this was my thing you know and she said and and and i was expert at it and it became like this giant redwood that that i grew that i was this this was my thing
+and I was expert at it and it became like this giant redwood that I grew, that I was this, this was my thing.

-and when she's like when i took it down there was this devastation of losing the giant redwood but this whole giant forest landscape grew up of all sorts of other things lakes and rivers and bushes and flowers and birds and like you know, meadows.
+And when she's like, when I took it down, there was this devastation of losing the giant redwood, but this whole giant forest landscape grew up of all sorts of other things, lakes and rivers and bushes and flowers and birds and like, you know, meadows.

-besides this one thing, you know, so God's like, give me the thing and don't ask for it back.
+And it's like, like, oh, there's so many other things besides this one thing, you know?
+So, so God's like, give me the thing and don't ask for it back.
+And I did.

 And